 DevOps.
 This group provides project and collaboration tools, such as Azure DevOps -- formerly Visual Studio Team Services -- that facilitate DevOps software development processes.
 It also offers features for application diagnostics, DevOps tool integrations and test labs for build tests and experimentation.

 Security.
 These products provide capabilities to identify and respond to cloud security threats, as well as manage encryption keys and other sensitive assets.

-Artificial intelligence (AI) and machine learning.
-This is a wide range of services that a developer can use to infuse artificial intelligence, machine learning and cognitive computing capabilities into applications and data sets.
+AI and machine learning.
+This is a wide range of services that a developer can use to infuse AI, machine learning and cognitive computing capabilities into applications and data sets.